-An article from our book by Paulo Horn Regal, architect, urbanist and professor at the PUCRS in Porto Alegre, Brazil.
-He explains that Porto Alegre (4o Distrito, or the 4th District) is characterized by impressive art-deco architecture.
-The area was developed as one of the first industrial areas of the city, where living and working used to co-exist.
+This is the case of a vast central area in Porto Alegre: 4° Distrito, or the 4th District.
+Characterized by impressive art-deco architecture, the area developed as one of the first industrial areas of the city, where living and working used to co-exist.
 Industrial uses peaked in the mid-1900s, however since then industries moved out to other areas, resulting in the vacancy of many buildings.
 After this period, residential use stagnated and the area lost much of its original character.

 Auto garages, transport companies, a few offices, storage and vacancy now make up the uses of the area.
 Prostitution and drug trafficking takes place on some streets (even during the day), nothing is taken care of, the buildings are degraded, the streets have lost their potential charm.
 That is a true shame, even more when considering the vast but decayed cultural heritage and the central location of the area.